fusionlaboratories/experimental-chain/README.md

 - verify that a particular transaction exists within that block
   - transaction position (1 field element?),
   - transaction hash (1 field element).
+- perform the transaction on L2
+  - destination address of the transaction (1 field element)
+  - amount of wrapped tokens (1 field element)

 ## Stratified System